 In this track saw buying guide, I’ll tell you everything you need to know about track saws, including what they’re used for, the advantages of a track saw, and what to look for when buying a track saw.
 Within a few moments, you will know exactly which machine you need.

 Disclosure: At zero cost to you, I may get commissions for purchases made through links in this post.
 I earn from qualifying purchases as an Amazon associate.
 Products featured are selected based on quality, performance, and reputation, regardless of affiliate relationships.

 What is a track saw

 A track saw is a handy power tool that allows you to make ultra-precise, straight-line cuts on all sizes of wood planks thanks to the metal rail.

 This is often used as an alternative to a table saw, as I suggested earlier in my article, Small Workshop?
 Use This Table Saw Alternative (Solved).

 You can compare a track saw to a circular saw that is mounted on a precision metal track.
 However, with a circular saw, you have to pre-set and lock the blade, while with a track saw the depth is set and the blade is only lowered when you start cutting.
-That is why the track saw is also known as a plunge saw.
+That is why the track saw is also known as a plunge saw or plunge cut saw.

 How does a track saw work?